 Pupils should be made to understand that their expected good behaviour extends to the playground.
 Pupils should treat all adults with respect.
 Unacceptable behaviour should be dealt with fairly and consistently.
+Children are expected to stay within their group zones at playtimes and not mix with other groups due to COVID 19 recommendations.

-Two members of staff supervise the school playground at morning break time.
-They are responsible for dealing with problems that arise during play.
+Members of staff supervise the school playground at morning break time.
+They are responsible for dealing with problems that arise during play as children play in their set group zone.

 Lunchtime supervision is provided by 5 mid-day assistants.

 Lunchtime is a time when pupils can feel overwhelmed with the noise and number of children.
 This especially applies to the younger members of our school.
-A 'Buddy Bench' has been devised, where pupils can go if they have no one to play with.
-Prefects can then help the child join in with playtimes.
+A 'Buddy Bench' has been devised, where pupils can go if they have no one to play with ensuring they show social distancing by having no more than 2 children on this bench at a time.
+Whilst still obeying social distancing rules, prefects can then help the child join in with playtimes.
 Incidents are reported to the class teacher.